MicrochipTech/PIC32MZW1_Workshop/04_demo/README.md

 <img src="resources/media/garage_door_mhc_03.png" width=640>
 </p>

-The application `app_motor` has been added in addition to the existing 5 application files.
+The application `app_motor` has been added in addition to the existing 5 application files to take care of the tasks related to the motor.

 <p align="center">
 <img src="resources/media/garage_door_mhc_04.png" width=480>